phetsims/function-builder/doc/implementation-notes.md

 # Function Builder - implementation notes

 This document contains miscellaneous notes related to the implementation of Function Builder.
-It supplements the internal documentation that appears in the code, and (hopefully) provides some insight into "big picture" implementation issues.
-The audience for this document is software developers who are familar with JavaScript and the PhET simulation development (as described in [PhET Development Overview] (http://bit.ly/phet-development-overview)).
+It supplements the internal documentation that appears in the code, and (hopefully) provides insight into "big picture" implementation issues.
+The audience for this document is software developers who are familiar with JavaScript and the PhET simulation development (as described in [PhET Development Overview] (http://bit.ly/phet-development-overview)).